pytorch/pytorch/README.md

 Usually, PyTorch is used either as:

-- A replacement for NumPy to use the power of GPUs.
+- A replacement for NumPy to use the power of GPUs
-- A deep learning research platform that provides maximum flexibility and speed.
+- A deep learning research platform that provides maximum flexibility and speed

 Elaborating Further: